Matthew-100/Matthew-100/README.md

 ### Hi there 👋

-Outside of work, I'm currently working on a little app that will present Daylio's .csv mood data nicely.
+Outside of work, I'm currently working on...

 <!--
 **Matthew-100/Matthew-100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.